dimagi/commcare-hq/docs/js-guide/amd-to-esm.rst

 Note that ``import "commcarehq";`` has been moved to the top of the file.
 The ordering is for consistency purposes, but it's important that either ``import "commcarehq";`` or ``import "commcarehq_b3";`` (for Bootstrap 3 / ``webpack_main_b3``) is present in the list of imports for Webpack Entry Point modules.
+If this import is not present in an entry point, then site-wide navigation, notifications, modals, and other global widgets will not work on that page.

 Remember, an Entry Point is any module that is included directly on a page using the ``webpack_main`` or ``webpack_main_b3`` template tags.